What to Do If Your Puppy Gets Canine Distemper? Symptoms, Survival Rate, and Coping Guide

 Avoid contact with sources of infection

-Enhance immunity
+Boost immunity

 Provide balanced nutrition and adequate rest.

-If you suspect that your puppy is showing any of the above symptoms, please do not take chances and contact your veterinarian immediately for professional evaluation and diagnosis!
+If you suspect that your puppy is showing any of the above symptoms, do not take chances and contact your veterinarian immediately for professional evaluation and diagnosis!
 Canine distemper develops rapidly, and early intervention is critical to saving lives.